Home › Tools › PCM guideLikelihood ridges

 The penalty weight λ controls how much you trust the prior belief that rates should be small.
 Cross-validation or information criteria can guide the choice of λ.
 This is less formal than a full Bayesian approach but faster and often sufficient.

-4. Rate Bounds
+4. Rate bounds

 The simplest (if somewhat arbitrary) approach is to set upper bounds on the rate parameter during optimization.
 For example, you might constrain q ≤ 10 events per unit branch length.
 This prevents the optimizer from ever reaching the ridge.
 The downside is that the bound is ad hoc and can artificially truncate the likelihood if the true value happens to exceed it.
 Still, if you have strong biological priors on reasonable rate ranges, this is practical.

-chromePlus and ChromEvol: Best Practices
+chromePlus and ChromEvol: best practices

 The chromePlus package (developed by the Blackmon Lab) and ChromEvol both allow MCMC inference with user-specified priors precisely because of the ridge problem.
 When rates inferred by maximum likelihood seem unreasonably high (e.g., > 1 event per unit branch length), this is a diagnostic sign of ridge wandering.